 Vitamin E is a protective antioxidants with anti-inflammatory properties.
 A vitamin E complex that contains gamma tocopherol and tocotrienols provides the most broad-spectrum protection.
 Vitamin E is a blood thinner.
 The link will bring you to a product I use daily, of mixed tocopherols and mixed tocotrienols.
 Beware of most Vitamin E because they’re made with a single synthetic tocopherol and the one linked above is my favorite.
 I take it daily.

 Ecklonia Cava Extract is such an important food we’ve dedicated an entire page to it.
 ECE is one of the most powerful antioxidants known, is a powerful anti-inflammatory that repairs arteries, lowers blood pressure, removes plaque, and normalizes blood sugar.
 Read about it here: Ecklonia Cava Extract.
 You can find it and a few other form, one with nano curcumin, at Simply the Best.
+And one more time, your author because I play tennis and at my age (late sixties) the knees start to go out, I use LifeForce, which is ECE and nano-curcumin, half & half.
+I’ve seen great results.

 EpiCore is a preventive.
 If you have a cold, it won’t end it overnight.
 But the odds are, if you’re taking it, you won’t get that cold.
 Researchers believe that EpiCor is a more powerful antioxidant than blueberries, that it will protect against most known infections, reduce inflammation, fight off Candida, and support the growth of probiotics in the intestinal tract.